Necro Butcher: Early career (1998–2001)

-IWA Mid-South
+IWA Mid-South (2001–2008)

 Throughout 2001, Butcher had worked IWA Mid-South in an attempt to make a name for himself in the top independent leagues.
 Becoming a regular across the NWA promotions, Butcher gained widespread visibility in 2002.
 In July 2002, competing in IWA Mid-South, he defeated Mark Wolf, Mitch Page, 2 Tuff Tony, and finally Spyder Nate Webb to become the 2002 King of the Deathmatch.
 One particularly infamous match Necro had was a 200 Light Tubes deathmatch against Mad Man Pondo - a match they had seen done recently in Japan that turned out to be one of the bloodiest, goriest and most violently gruesome matches in wrestling history at IWA-MS: No Blood, No Guts, No Glory.
 After 10 minutes of multiple botched spots, landings on broken glass and smashing of fluorescent light tubes over each other, Necro and Pondo both ended up horrifically multilated by the mercury and carcinogen-laden light tube glass, and Necro received a deep flesh wound 2 inches wide in his left arm.
-Unlike the Japanese matches, the glass was not cleaned out of the ring by attendants during the match and the ring was smaller than a standard wrestling ring.
+Unlike the Japanese matches, glass was not cleaned out of the ring by attendants during the match and the ring was smaller than a standard wrestling ring.

 Necro would go to the finals in the 2005 Strong Style Tournament, defeating Eddie Kingston and B. J. Whitmer, but losing to Chris Hero.
 In 2005 and 2006, Necro had two high-profile matches against both Samoa Joe and Low Ki.
 He lost to Joe in their first match, the main event of IWA's debut in the ECW Arena.
 He then went on to lose in January 2006 again to Joe.
 Three months later, in Low-Ki's second match in the promotion, he took out Necro.
 The two met in a rematch in December, where the stipulation was a tap out/knock out finish.
 Although Necro lost all four matches, his star remained high after taking a lot of abuse from both Joe and Ki.

 In mid-2007, at IWA MS Point Proven in Philadelphia, Necro and his frequent tag team partner Toby Klein (aka The Tough Crazy Bastards) battled and were defeated by Low-Ki and Homicide.
 The TCB were accompanied to the ring by Halfbreed Billy Gram.
 Necro eventually won his first IWA gold, the Death Match title, on September 9, 2007, in Sellersburg, Indiana in a three-way dance against Corporal Robinson and Tank.
 He would lose the title on March 1, 2008, to Danny Havoc.